 Bollard Light Optics-How Do the Optics of LED Bollard Lighting Fixtures Affect Its Spacing and Light?

-The Role of Optics in LED Bollard Lighting
+What Is The Role of Optics in LED Bollard Lighting?

-The light produced by a bollard LED bollard light fixture is always affected by the location of the light source, the variety of reflectors, and the physical build of the bollard housing.
-For instance, while three bollard lights employ the same 15w LED array, one emits 1,022 lumens while another throws 2,089 lumens—more than twice as many.
+The light produced by a bollard LED fixture is always affected by the light source's location, the reflector type, and the bollard housing's physical construction.
+For instance, while three bollard lights employ the same 15W LED array, one emits 1,022 lumens while another throws 2,089 lumens- more than twice as many.
 Let’s get into the purpose of each specific reflector and the net effect of its optics.
-A good place to start is to view all the commercial LED bollard lighting fixtures with the same 15w LED array, click here.
+View all commercial LED bollard lighting fixtures with the same 15W LED array to compare optic types side by side.

 A Means of Comparison